 University of Massachusetts, Amherst; Amherst College; Hampshire College

 With a population of just under 40,000 people, charming Amherst, Massachusetts is one of The Bay State’s more affordable college towns.
-In fact, Sperling’s Best Places lists cost of living as one of the pros to living in Amherst, along with the many local museums and the easy access to nearby mountains.
-Living costs for this politically liberal town average about 12% higher than the national average, but 17% lower than the Massachusetts average.
+In fact, Sperling’s Best Places lists the cost of living as one of the pros to living in Amherst, along with the many local museums and the easy access to nearby mountains.
+Living costs for this politically liberal town average about 12% higher than the national average but 17% lower than the Massachusetts average.
 Costs for healthcare, food, utilities, transportation, and entertainment also average less than the rest of the state.